-"...it is easier to define a CBDC by highlighting what it is not: a CBDC is a digital form of central bank money that is different from balances in traditional reserve or settlement accounts" [CPMI 2018].
+"...it is easier to define a CBDC by highlighting what it is not: a CBDC is a digital form of central bank money that is different from balances in traditional reserve or settlement accounts" (CPMI/MC 2018).

 There are two important subcategories of CBDC proposals.
 The first is "wholesale CBDC"-a special-purpose asset restricted to financial market payments.
 Were it not for their specific exclusion, central bank reserves would most resemble this category of CBDC.
-One of the countries in our survey, Canada, has given particular attention to the possibilities for wholesale CBDC.
-However, thus far most international attention has been given to general purpose ("retail") CBDCs, intended to be used by the public for day-to-day payments.
-General purpose CBDCs are, for example, the focus of the Fed report.
+One of the countries in this article, Canada, has given particular attention to the possibilities for wholesale CBDC.
+However, to date, most international attention has been given to general-purpose ("retail") CBDCs, intended to be used by the public for day-to-day payments.
+General-purpose CBDCs are, for example, the focus of the Fed report.

 Along with these two major classifications, there are a host of other classifications to be considered: some proposals involve paying interest on the CBDC (and some envisage the possibility of negative interest).
-Some assume that the holder interacts directly with the central bank through dedicated central bank accounts; others assume a separate institution takes on one or more of the jobs involved in managing the wallets that hold the funds and/or serving as their custodian.
+Some proposals assume that the holder interacts directly with the central bank through dedicated central bank accounts; others assume a separate institution takes on one or more of the jobs involved in managing and/or serving as custodian for customers' digital wallets.
 Proposals allow wallet providers varying degrees of flexibility in designing the "end-user experience," aggregating individual units of CBDC into accounts, and enabling their expenditure through a variety of means of validation.
 Some allow for offline functionality through payment cards or mobile phones.
 Proposals also vary in more technical ways: some employ decentralized ledgers (DLT) and/or allow for the use of smart contracts.

-Given the variety of proposals it is not too surprising that the rationales in support of introducing CBDC are equally varied.
-A typical list includes the following:
+Given the variety of proposals, it is not too surprising that the rationales in support of introducing CBDC are equally varied.
+Following are some typical rationales.

-• The desire to improve upon cash.
+The desire to improve upon cash

 This set of rationales includes various perceived limitations of physical cash.
 Physical cash is expensive for the central bank and commercial banks to provide.
 Its use facilitates illegal activities including tax avoidance and money laundering.
 It can be stolen or lost without recourse.
-Surely, the argument goes, the time is ripe for an electronic replacement which avoids these downsides.
+Surely, the argument goes, the time is ripe for an electronic replacement that avoids these downsides.

-• The inevitable demise of physical cash
+The inevitable demise of physical cash

 This set of rationales, rather than focusing on the undesirable features of cash, focuses on the desirable ones: for individual users, relative to other payments methods, cash is low cost, reliable, and easy to use, and its use requires no particular set-up effort.
 These features are worth preserving.
-But payments services are subject to network externalities: The usefulness of a payment service to one user depends on the degree to which others are also willing to accept it.
-As electronic payments of various sorts become more and more common, more and more individuals will find that it is no longer practical to pay in cash: businesses stop accepting it, customers stop carrying it.
+But payments services are subject to network externalities: the usefulness of a payment service to one user depends on the degree to which others are also willing to accept it.
+As electronic payments of various sorts become more common, more individuals will find that it is no longer practical to pay in cash: businesses may stop accepting it, and customers may stop carrying it.
 An alternative to cash becomes necessary for those who value the particular desirable features of cash.